 The Denver Health Doctoral Psychology Internship Program was initiated in 1968 with two interns.
-The development and expansion of the program was facilitated by grants from the National Institute of Mental Health from 1969 until 1976, and from the City and County of Denver beginning in 1973.
-There are currently 10 internship positions, four funded through operational funding from the Department of Behavioral Health Services and an additional six positions (four adult focused, two child and family focused) funded through a Behavioral Health Workforce Education and Training (BHWET) grant from the Health Resources and Services Administration (HRSA).
+The development and expansion of the program was facilitated by grants from the National Institute of Mental

+Health from 1969 until 1976, and from the City and County of Denver beginning in 1973.
+There are currently 18 internship positions, four funded through operational funding from the Department of Behavioral Health Services and an additional 12 positions funded through a three Health Resources and Services Administration (HRSA) training grants including the Behavioral Health Workforce Education and Training (BHWET), Opioid Workforce Expansion Program (OWEP), and Graduate Psychology Education (GPE) grants.